omarandstuff/reducthor/README.md

 export default action
 ```

-We can configure a base URL in our rethuctor object.
+We can configure a base URL in our Rethuctor object.

 ```js
 // reducthor.js